k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/04_broadway_tutorials.md

 <strong>Step 2.3</strong>
 A and B, The flow executes two iteration runs on the <strong>StringBuilder</strong> Actor.
 The first iteration runs on **Hello** and the second iteration runs on **Broadway**.
 C. The <strong>StringBuilder</strong> returns the following output: <strong>Hello Broadway</strong>.
 D. The <strong>StringBuilder</strong> Actor returns one output.
 It gets its inputs by a loop and builds the string.
-The <strong>for each</strong> State is marked as <strong>Iterate Close</strong>.
+The <strong>for each</strong> Stage is marked as <strong>Iterate Close</strong>.
 As a result, the StringBuilder in this Stage closes the loop and only then returns its output.
 E. The next Stage executed after the <strong>Splitting the flow</strong> Stage is the <strong>Dynamic Logic Actors</strong> Stage, since this Stage is on the same level as the <strong>else</strong> of the condition, and the condition returns <strong>false</strong>.
 See <a href="/articles/19_Broadway/02a_broadway_flow_overview.md#flow-with-condition">Flow with Conditions</a>.
 </code></pre>
 </ul>